 When it comes to dogs, Norway is known for its many different types of hunting dogs.
-With that being said, hunting isn’t the only ability that these amazing breeds hold.
+That said, hunting isn’t the only ability these amazing breeds hold.

 Many Norwegian dog breeds also make excellent therapy companions for sick children, disabled individuals, and the elderly.

-They have also been used as search and rescue dogs and yes, family companions.
+They have also been used as search and rescue dogs and family companions.

-If you’re thinking about getting a Norwegian Breed of dog, take a look at their characteristics above to learn more as to whether or not they are a good match for you.
+If you’re thinking about getting a Norwegian Breed of dog, look at the characteristics above to learn more about whether or not they are a good match for you.